This morning I made a particularly big pot of coffee. I mean huge. The thing was full. The drip machine couldn’t have made anymore in one go.

-After we had drank our massive mugs of mud.
-The stuff left over in the pot was forgotten.
+After we had drank our massive cups of coffee.
+The stuff leftover in the pot was forgotten.
 My fault and an absolute waste.
 It got me thinking though; does it have to be a waste?
 Can we refrigerate and reheat coffee?
 How do we do it right?

 I tried just turning the drip machine back on so the hot plate would warm it up.
 It tasted terrible.
 There must be a trick to this, but what is the best way to reheat coffee?

 The first thing is first.
 To solve a problem you’ve got to understand it.